Krishmoh001/ADS-Project/README.md

 # ADS-Project

-This is a 1 week project done by 3 students from Department of Advanced Computing from St Joseph's University
+This is a one week project of Advanced Statistical Methods Lab done by three students from Department of Advanced Computing of St Joseph's University

+Topic Given:- Pick a sport of your choice, and do metric analysis.

+Sport Choosen:- Cricket(IPL)